flythereddflagg/flythereddflagg.github.io/python_book/docs/05-Comments.md

 """
 ```

 I will often put comments in the code I have you write.
-You will need to put these in your code as well but also I will have you explain your code line by line with comments.
-You may find it useful to take notes as you write code to help you remember what you have learned.
+You do not need to put these in your code as well but sometimes I will have you explain your code line by line with comments.
+You may find it useful to take notes in the form of code comments as you write code to help you remember what you have learned.

 ## Hone Your Skills

 1. Look up what Python Docstrings are.
 Why would you want to use them?
 1. Comment and uncomment some of the lines in the code you wrote.
-What can you happen by uncommenting code?
+What can you make happen by uncommenting code?

 <!-- Navigation -->